omiridoue/obsidian-zotero-PhD-workflow/README.md

 - [Bryan Jenks' Tutorial on Obsidian](https://youtu.be/5k4LfCVY0yQ?si=q5Jv8nxoPggbMaaz)

-I would also like to thank
+Many thanks to:

 ✨Danny Bradford for advice on Overleaf, DropBox and Extensions

 ✨Craig Houston for advice on Obsidian

-✨Diego Oswaldo for Inspo on Taking Notes
+✨Diego Oswaldo for Discussing Ways to Take Notes using Markdown Files